scylladb/scylla-cluster-tests/docs/configuration_options.md

 **default:** True

-**type:** boolean
+**type:** bool

 ## **enterprise_disable_kms** / SCT_ENTERPRISE_DISABLE_KMS

-An escape hatch to disable KMS for enterprise run, when needed, we enable kms by default since if we use scylla 2023.1.3 and up
+An escape hatch to disable KMS for enterprise run, when needed.
+We enable KMS by default since if we use Scylla 2023.1.3 and up

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **logs_transport** / SCT_LOGS_TRANSPORT